Verilog-Solutions/solidity-puzzles/README.md

 ### Run Test Cases in Remix IDE

+> Beware: Running tests in Remix IDE eats your RAM (~1.5 GB).
+Consider running it with a local node if your web browser crashes.

 1. Open [remix](https://remix.ethereum.org/);
 2. Enable `dGit` plugin in the `PLUGIN MANAGER` tab;
 3. In `dGit` > `CLONE, PUSH, PULL & REMOTES` > `CLONE`, enter URL to this github repo, then click `clone`;